ilius/starcal/doc/flexible-task-event.md

 ## Implementation notes

 - Builds on the existing `TaskEvent`/`TaskList` (`task.py`).
+- Keying by day works through the all-day routing even on the `SingleStartEndEvent` occurrence path (as `AllDayTaskEvent` uses); generating `JdOccurSet` directly is cleaner but not required.
-- Uses the `Event.completedAtByStartEpoch` field specified in [occurrence-state-persistence.md](occurrence-state-persistence.md).
+- Uses the `Event.completedAtByStartJd` field specified in [occurrence-state-persistence.md](occurrence-state-persistence.md).
 - A "Mark done / Postpone" occurrence UI.
 - A rule that recomputes the next due date.